 Southern Tomato Pie is a savory pie made with fresh tomatoes, basil, thyme, mayo, and three cheeses in a buttery cracker crust.
 This classic summer recipe is as southern as it gets!

-Make me a Southern Tomato Pie and I'll be happy forever.
-There’s really nothing like juicy tomatoes surrounded in fresh herbs topped with a flavorful cheese sauce.
-If you’ve never tried it, now’s your chance.
+There’s really nothing like layers of ripe tomatoes surrounded in fresh herbs, then topped with a flavorful cheese spread.
+If you’ve never tried it, now’s your chance!

-Y'all...this pie tastes like summer all wrapped up in a buttery crust.
-Garden tomatoes, savory herbs, and three cheeses hang out with each other like nothing you’ve ever tasted before.
+This easy recipe tastes like summer wrapped up in a buttery crust!
+Fresh garden tomatoes, savory herbs, and three cheeses blend together for a unique taste you’ve never experienced before.
 It’s outrageously good!

 Is Tomato Pie a Pizza?